-- Participants can show up to class at least 15 minutes before start (5:30pm).
+- Participants can show up to class at least 15 minutes before start (TBD).
 Please give enough time for the instructor to complete daily verbal screening, attendance, and to complete any required forms. - Parent(s)/guardian(s) must complete a waiver, Assumption of Risk Form, and Declaration of Compliance form on the first day of class for themselves & their child/ren.
 Failure to do so means participants will not be permitted entry. - Parent(s)/guardian(s) must also aid in active daily screening. - Participants are expected to distance (minimum 3m) prior to class and during.
 Participants are to wear a non-medical mask until they are in situated in their designated dance area, to remove during activity, and to replace if going to the washroom or leaving the program. - We ask that participants avoid aggregating in entryways.
 If you'd like to catch-up before or after class, outside is safest, while maintaining distance. - Participants must use the hand sanitizing station at the front entrance but are also encouraged to wash their hands before and after the activity.
-Hand sanitizer will be kept away from children. - Hand hygiene and physical distancing will be encouraged. - Handshaking & hugging is discouraged. - Props will be assigned to each participant for the duration of the program and stored on-site in labelled bags, distributed by the instructor before start of class. - Equipment that may be used (e.g. mats) will be cleaned & sterilized between use. - Instructor will clean high-touch surfaces before and after the start of class (e.g. door handles, chairs). - Instructor will manage complete record-keeping and report daily attendance and any incidents to the Recreation Coordinator. - Participants must stay home if they show any symptoms (e.g. cough, fever, fatigue). - Class may be cancelled by instructors if they show symptoms. - In the event of a participant or instructor showing symptoms during the program, the participant will be asked to remove themselves from the program and seek medical advice.
+Hand sanitizer will be kept away from children. - Hand hygiene and physical distancing will be encouraged. - Handshaking & hugging is discouraged. - Props\ will be assigned to each participant for the duration of the program and stored on-site in labelled bags, distributed by the instructor before start of class. - Equipment that may be used (e.g. mats) will be cleaned & sterilized between use. - Instructor will clean high-touch surfaces before and after the start of class (e.g. door handles, chairs). - Instructor will manage complete record-keeping and report daily attendance and any incidents to the Recreation Coordinator. - Instructor will provide verbal direction as opposed to hands-on.
+They will wear a mask at all times, if not exercising, unless in their instructor area. - Participants must stay home if they show any symptoms (e.g. cough, fever, fatigue). - Class may be cancelled by instructors if they show symptoms. - In the event of a participant or instructor showing symptoms during the program, the participant will be asked to remove themselves from the program and seek medical advice.
 Beyond daily screening, is not up to our staff to do temperature checks, testing or contact tracing.
 This is the role of the health authority.